-We currently have collective bargaining agreements covering approximately 591 employees, or approximately 46% of total employees.
+We currently have collective bargaining agreements covering approximately 500 employees (all of which are in the Industrial Group), or 42% of total employees.
+Excluding certain Mexico employees covered under an annually ratified agreement, collective bargaining agreements covering 149 employees expire within the next 12 months.
+Certain Mexico employees are covered by an annually ratified collective bargaining agreement.
+These employees represent approximately 26% of the Company's workforce, or 311 employees.
 We could experience a work stoppage or other disputes which could disrupt our operations or the operations of our customers and could harm our operating results.